hainayanda/Pharos/README.md

 ## Requirements

-- Swift 5.1 or higher
+- Swift 5.0 or higher (or 5.3 when using Swift Package Manager)
-- iOS 10.0 or higher
+- iOS 9.3 or higher (or 10 when using Swift Package Manager)

+### Only Swift Package Manager

+- macOS 10.10 or higher
+- tvOS 10 or higher

 ### Cocoapods